 If you're unsure or in doubt, please feel free to get in touch.
 We would be happy to give you advice and guidance, without any obligation - we're here to help you, that's what we do.

 Looking after your skateboard

 If you want your skateboard to last, firstly keep it dry!
 Water will corrode the bearings and soften the wood of the deck.
 Decks perform best when rigid (known as pop) - as opposed to being 'soggy' or soft (no pop), so avoid wet conditions.
 In the event that your board goes through, or comes into contact with water, dry any water and moisture off immediately.
 Also avoid sand and sandy surfaces.
 Sand and dirt can end up inside your bearings, compromising their performance and slowing them down significantly.

 Looking after yourself

-For all beginners we recommend wearing safety gear - knee and elbow pads, wrist guards and a helmet.
-Safety gear provides protection and takes the majority of the impact out of a fall.
-It also prevents injuries, which will definitely create a loss of confidence and take the fun out of learning to skate and skating in general.
-Having protection also provides a sense of security and thereby gives you confidence, rather than the hesitation fear can bring.
-Confidence and skateboarding go well together, fear and skateboarding, not so much.
-You can find our range of safety gear by clicking here.
+For all beginners we recommend wearing safety gear - knee and elbow pads, wrist guards, and a helmet.
+Safety gear provides protection and takes most of the impact out of a fall.
+It also prevents injuries, which will definitely cause a loss of confidence and take the fun out of learning to skate and skating in general.
+Having protection also provides a sense of security and thereby gives you extra confidence, rather than the hesitation fear can bring.
+Confidence and skateboarding go well together - fear and skateboarding, not so much.
+You can find our range of safety gear here.

-Skate within your abilities, and always stay alert and aware of other skaters whilst at the skatepark.
+Skate within your abilities, and always stay alert and aware of other skaters while at the skatepark.